Star Trek Parallel Opposites at LYRATEK.COM

 (Star Trek story #20 in production order)

-There was some debate as to whether or not this episode should have been included in our Star Trek Time Travel - Season One article, as the episode's main guest star Lazarus claims to be a time traveler.
+In one of this story's many misleading moves, its main guest star Lazarus claims to be a time traveler.
 However, the episode has practically nothing to do with time travel per se, and time travel only seems to be mentioned as one of a number of excuses the writer could have come up with for separating Lazarus from the rest of his society.

 More to the point, Mr. Spock spends most of the episode convinced that Lazarus is a liar, and it remains unclear, and ultimately unimportant, whether or not he is lying about the time travel bit.